apostrophecms/docs/docs/reference/modules/piece-type.md

 The following methods belong to this module and may be useful in project-level code.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/piece-type/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

+This module is meant as a base class for more specific content modules.
+As such, the methods should be used from those content modules, not directly from this one.

 ### `async find(req, criteria, options)`

 The `find()` method initiates a database query.
 Learn more about initiating queries [in the database query guide](/guide/database-queries.md#initiating-the-data-query).
 This method takes three arguments: